 - To update the out-dated business leader stereotype

 Finding a way to support women and men to internalise their own leadership identity is key.
 However, this can be very challenging for women, particularly if they are operating in a culture that is unconsciously conflicted about how they should behave and exercise their authority.
 There is a human tendency to move towards a person like yourself.
 This creates a culture of senior men sponsoring and becoming advocates for other men when leadership opportunities arise.
-If a woman demonstrates less conventional leadership potential, this may not be recognised by the prevailing culture.
+If a woman demonstrates less conventional leadership potential, the prevailing culture may not recognise this.
 Without discriminatory intent, a very subtle ‘second generation’ form of gender bias can block women’s bid for leadership.
 Mentoring can help to erode these issues.
 A well-designed programme will articulate these intended outcomes upfront making all participants aware and engaged and support more gender equity in your workplace.

 2. And outcomes from the female talent perspective